I Should Have Known It: Recording

 Tom Petty and Mike Campbell recorded I Should Have Known It on January 7, 2010 at The Clubhouse in Los Angeles.
 This song was presumably written about a girlfriend of Tom's where the relationship was on the rocks.
 Petty's long-time lead guitarist Mike Campbell told Jam!
 Music that the blues-based album where the single was included was inspired by the sound of his recently acquired sunburst '59 Les Paul.
 "I got a new guitar which is actually an old guitar," he said.
 "It's the classic Jimmy Page, Peter Green, Eric Clapton-era guitar.
 There were only 500 or 600 of them made that year.
 There's just something about the harmonic overtones in it when I picked it up and plugged it in, it immediately had that classic British blues sound.
 He recorded "I Should Have Known It" using a 1959 Les Paul Sunburst, with a backing rhythm by Scott Thurston who recorded with an Epiphone Sheraton.
 Ron Blair, bassist for the Heartbreakers recorded this song with a 1959 Precision Bass and Benmont Tench recorded the song using a Steinway Grand Piano.

-Although Petty often played an extra guitar during the song, he was only credited for vocals and several percussion instruments.
+Personnel

+Personnel taken from Mojo liner notes.